 I play the geocaching game Ingress, and one of its features is the ability to visit specific collections of waypoints.
 The waypoints are called portals, and their collections are called missions.
 Most of these missions are relatively short, with under 20 portals in a relatively small geographic area.

-However, on a road trip that I took earlier this year, I pulled out Ingress on a break and noticed a mission called Ohio County Courthouses, which required visiting the courthouse in each of Ohio’s eighty-eight counties.
+However, on a road trip that I took in early 2016, I pulled out Ingress on a break and noticed a mission called Ohio County Courthouses, which required visiting the courthouse in each of Ohio’s eighty-eight counties.

 Table of Contents

 Mapping the Waypoints

 With as large as this mission was, I needed to plan out a logical route, and to do that, I needed a map.
 Ingress does include an in-game mission map, but at the scale of this mission, it’s too difficult to be able to see every waypoint while still being able to see the roads between them, so I decided to plot them all on Google Maps.

 In order to do this, I needed the exact location of every portal.
 Ingress does provide an address of each portal, but it’s often just a rough range of addresses (e.g. 900–999 Main Street).
 Even with a specific address, you’re only finding the lot that it’s on, not the specific location of the portal itself.

 Although it would take a little research up front, I decided it would be a lot easier in the long run to work with the latitude and longitude of each of the 88 portals.
 I could use these coordinates to plan out my route, and once I started, I could enter the coordinates directly into my GPS.